kumahq/kuma-website/src/production/dp/kubernetes-dp.md

     4) Sends a SIGKILL to the container
 3) It removes the Pod object from the system

-When Pod is marked as terminated, Kuma CP updates Dataplane object to be unhealthy which will trigger configuration update to all the clients to remove it as a destination.
+When Pod is marked as terminated, {{ site.mesh_product_name }} CP updates Dataplane object to be unhealthy which will trigger configuration update to all the clients to remove it as a destination.
 This can take a couple of seconds depending on the size of the mesh, available resources for CP, XDS configuration interval, etc.

-If the application next to the Kuma DP sidecar quits immediately after the SIGTERM signal, there is a high chance that clients will still try to send traffic to this destination.
+If the application next to the {{ site.mesh_product_name }} DP sidecar quits immediately after the SIGTERM signal, there is a high chance that clients will still try to send traffic to this destination.

 To mitigate this, we need to either
 * Support graceful shutdown in the application.
 For example, the application should wait X seconds to exit after receiving the first SIGTERM signal.